dominicm00/website/posts/convenience-is-a-bad-goal.md

 > does convenience transition from rational time-savings to penny-pinching
 > minutia?
 How does it play into our energy and will?
 >
-> I have more thinking and research to do on this topic, but I'm still publishing
+> I have more thinking and research to do on this topic, but I'm publishing this
-> this post because I think it's still an important part of design to consider.
+> post because I think it's still an important part of design to consider.

 Everyone likes convenience.
 In fact, we like it so much that many of our day to day decisions are primarily influenced by it.
 However, just because something is